 The photos are ordered chronologically – from the first 2004 attempts up to the newest from 2014.
 Quite a few taken while out shooting with my travel and street photography workshop participants.

 What is street photography?

 Most people say that street photography features people photographed on the street in unposed situations.
-For me this definition is simply too broad as it includes portraiture, reportage and peopled cityscape, which might have nothing to do with the genre.
-For me this broad definition can be narrowed easily to define proper street photography by adding just one word – “a twist”.
+In my opinion this definition is too broad as it includes portraiture, travel or editorial photography, which might have nothing to do with the genre.
+However, it can be refined easily to define proper street photography by adding just one word – “a twist”.
 A little twist – something clever, funny, unexpected, surprising or ambiguous.
-Something making you scratch your head, something putting a smile on your face… And the photo does not have to be taken on the street – it can be shot indoors, on the beach or in the forest.
-What matters is that little “twist”.
+Something making you scratch your head, something putting a smile on your face.
+And the photo does not have to be taken on the street – it can be shot indoors, on the beach or in the forest.
+What matters is that little “twist” making it unusual.

 What are the key elements of a good photograph?
 In my opinion it is the content, composition and light.

-The composition is the way elements are placed in the frame, how relate to each other.
-It greatly depends on the distance from the subject – usually the closer you get the more dynamic perspectives you can achieve that can make your compositions more interesting.
-So it is all about where is the camera camera and when is the shutter pressed.
+The composition is the way elements are placed in the frame, how they relate to each other.
+It greatly depends on the distance from the subject – usually the closer you get the more dynamic perspectives you achieve, making your compositions more interesting.
+It is all about where the camera is positioned and when the shutter is released.
+Where and when.

 Here are some of my favourite quotes about street photography:

 “The difference between a good picture and a mediocre picture is a question of millimeters — small, small differences — but it’s essential.
 I didn’t think there is such a big difference between photographers.
 Very little difference.
 But it is that little difference that counts, maybe.” – Henri Cartier-Bresson